 - A student with an Applied Arts BA can ask at least for 25-30 USD per hour

 - A graduate of a school of art can give courses for 45-50 USD per hour

 Regarding the student, he should not hesitate to look closely at the CV of the professor and to ask if it's possible to see some achievements or certifications.

 And yes, we don't judge a professor of plastic arts "on paper."
 It's necessary to see what he actually masters.

 Join the discussion: is professional status mandatory to become an art instructor?

-And if you really want to learn to make attractive watercolours and the professor is an expert in acrylic paint, that's not necessarily the right person.
+And if you really want to learn to make attractive watercolors and the professor is an expert in acrylic paint, that's not necessarily the right person.

-If the professor goes to the student's home, they can charge, of course, a compensation for the kilometres expenses.
-For example, if the course is 15 kilometres away from the place of residence of the teacher, he can ask for a stake at the level of £3 per course.
+If the professor goes to the student's home, they can charge, of course, a compensation for the kilometers expenses.
+For example, if the course is 15 kilometers away from the place of residence of the teacher, he can ask for a stake at the level of 5 USD per course.